epifaniarango/Fst_forLargeDatasets/README.md

 ## Set up

-I use conde for installing almost all programs (https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
+I use conda for installing almost all programs (https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
 Make sure that either your conda environment have plink installed and is using R v.4.
 Also make sure that you have the Pacman library installed in R!